thermoset vs thermoplastic

 Thermoplastic: Surface finish may vary depending on the molding process and specific type of thermoplastic.
 Can achieve a wide range of textures and finishes, offering flexibility in aesthetic design.

-Different Cost Consideration
+Different in Cost Consideration

 Generally, thermosets are more expensive than thermoplastics.